Rutherther/Rutherther/README.md

 ### Hi there 👋

-You can reach me at Discord, @rutherther
+You can reach me at Matrix under @ruther:ditigal.xyz or alternatively at Discord, as @rutherther

 [![Rutherther's GitHub stats](https://github-readme-stats.vercel.app/api?username=rutherther)](https://github.com/anuraghazra/github-readme-stats)